couchbase/cbft/DESIGN.md

 ## Addressing Backfill Overload And Index Unavailability

-To address these major gaps, we propose to fit into ns-server's rebalance flow and orchestration.
+To address these major gaps, we have a fork in the road of design paths:

+# A. We could attempt to fit into ns-server's rebalance flow and
+  orchestration; that is, interleave some KV VBucket moves and view/GSI re-indexing with PIndex moves, taking care fit into ns-server's throttling phases.

+# B. Instead of interleaving, ns-server could move all KV VBuckets and
+  view/GSI indexes first, and then hand off full PIndex rebalancing control to the MCP.

+Pathway B is easier to implement, so we'll use that pathway, while still trying to design the MCP with external pausability/resumability to allow us to potentially grow to a future pathway A implementation.

 ### ns-server's Rebalance Flow

+Still, let's recap ns-server's rebalance flow, so we understand the benefits it provides.

 During rebalance, ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety.